 Conducting Fire Education

 The National Fire Protection Association (NFPA) continues to be the international sponsor of the week.
 The Fire Prevention Week commemorates the Great Chicago Fire of 1911.
-During Fire Prevention Week, the Risk Reduction Division in the Rogers Department conducts fire safety education in all the elementary schools inside the city limits of Rogers.
+During Fire Prevention Week, the Community Risk Reduction Division conducts fire safety education in all the elementary schools in the city limits of Rogers.
 The topics cover smoke detectors, fire escape plans, and fire prevention.